blineraibrahimi/War-Cards-Game/README.md

 ## Information behind the app
 This application was created following the tutorial of [CodeWithChris](https://www.youtube.com/c/CodeWithChris/featured).

-Technologies used to build this app are: XCode and SwiftUI.
+Technologies used to build this app are XCode and SwiftUI.